StefanGlova/TRANSPORT_PLANNING_NEW/README.md

 # TRANSPORT_PLANNING_NEW

 This is newer version of original Transport planning project ([link](https://github.com/StefanGlova/transport-planning)).
 It is re-built from scratch, using knowledge and algorithms from the original version.
-It is built on Test Driven Developement principle, where I write failing test first, then code to make test passed, then re-factor and back to new failing test, etc. It also uses OOP, coparing with declarative approach in the original version.
+It is built on Test Driven Developement principle, where I write failing test first, then code to make test passed, then re-factor and back to new failing test, etc. It also uses OOP, in contrast with declarative approach in the original version.

 ## Modules